liamoconnor87/local_directory/testing.md

 >Move mouse over the 'Cancel' button and observe it changes colour.

->Cick the 'Search' button and observe the relevant businesses being displayed.
+>Click the 'Search' button and observe the relevant businesses being displayed.

 >Observe that the search tool is available on the results page.
 ![image](README_files/images/srchresults.png)